owncoral/pgzod/README.md

 <!-- USAGE EXAMPLES -->
 ## 3. Usage

-You can use `pgzod` from the command line.
+You can use PGZod from the command line.
 It needs the credentials and the address of the live database from where to read the schema.
 You can provide this information through command options or environment variables.
 All the [variables from PostgreSQL][postgresql-env-vars] are supported.

 Your database credentials could be stored on a local `.env` file, or even better, on a secret manager.
-You then load the credentials to your current session and run the `pgzod` command.
+You then load the credentials to your current session and run the PGZod command.

 For example, you could build the following `.env` file: